 Each exam is worth 100 points and the dates are given in the schedule section.
-Please note that these dates are subject to change depending on the pace of material.
+Please note that these dates are subject to change depending on the pace of the material.
 No late or early finals will be administered.
 If you feel the grading of any exam is incorrect, please come and talk with me.
-I am very open to hearing what you have to say, but you must do so within one week of the day the exam is passed back.
+I am very open to hearing what you have to say, but you must do so within one week of the day the exam key is released.

 Lecture Quizzes.
-There will be smaller quizzes in between the lecture exams to make sure everyone is keeping up with the homework and reading.
-The quizzes are worth 20 points each and will be given at the beginning of class, so late attendance may result in missing those points.
-The day of the quizzes are given on the schedule sheet but may change depending on how quickly we move through material.
-Changes in the schedule will be announced through email and on CANVAS.
+Quizzes will be given between the exams to make sure everyone is keeping up with the material throughout the quarter.
+The quizzes are worth 25 points each, will take about 20 minutes, and will be given at the beginning of class, so late attendance may result in missing time for the quiz.
+The day of the quizzes are given on page 7 but may change depending on how quickly we move through the material.
+Reminders for the quiz and any possible changes in the schedule will be announced through email and on CANVAS.

 Lecture Final.
 The lecture final is worth 250 points and will be about 50% new material (Chapter 10 and 11) and 50% covering the rest of the course.
-It would be great to have another exam for just chapter 11 as well as a final, but we do not have the time.
+It would be great to have another exam for just chapter 10 and 11 as well as a final, but we do not have the time.
 These percentages were chosen to make sure everything is touched on relatively equal throughout the quarter.
 The date and time for the final are given on the following schedule and will not change.